 We all know that the HSC isn’t the be all and end all.
 In fact, thinking back on those years you may even begin to question what you were so stressed at the time.
 Life goes on, and one way or another, you build a future and move forward.
 But just try telling that to your past self.
 Would you have listened?
 As a parent, it is important to listen to your child and empathise with their stresses and concerns.
 In hindsight, they will form their own thoughts and feelings about this time in their life.
 But in the moment, it’s important you guide them through their journey and give them the support they need.

 Parents are showing significant concern about the increase of mental health issues currently being experienced by young people on Sydney’s North Shore.
 Under normal circumstances, Year 12 can be a challenging year.
-Of course, with the added uncertainty brought on with COVID-19, Year 12 students across all schools are currently particularly vulnerable.
+Of course, with the added pressure of online learning, lockdown and Covid-19 stress, Year 12 students across all schools are currently particularly vulnerable.

 It’s recommended that the parents in our community pay particular attention to the mental health of their child.
 On top of this, parents of current Year 12 students should be having frequent discussions with their child about their emotional wellbeing.
 Below are some tips on how to best have this discussion.